Enums in Rust are special types that allow you to define a value that can be one of several options.

 Output:

-enum is a built-in example in Rust and is widely used to represent optional values.
+The Option<T> is a generic enum built into Rust, and is widely used to represent optional values.

 enum Option<T> {